-At this time, the Paradigm Foundation curriculum includes history, geography, RE and computing.
-We aim to expand these subjects with MFL, PE, art and design, design technology and music for 2019.
-This document also covers science.
+The Paradigm Trust core curriculum includes science, history, geography, RE, art and design, DT, MFL, music and PE.
 These subjects allow us to address three key aims.

 1. To teach pupils knowledge and skills so that they understand and become active in the world they live in.

 The foundation subjects together with science offer pupils a framework to understand the world around them.
 This allows pupils to interact in a meaningful way with information in their lives.